 The Baker Act allows someone to provide emergency health services for a family member or friend who is experiencing a mental health crisis.
 Baker Acting someone is not an easy thing to do.
 If someone you love is out of control and you fear for their safety or the safety of others, you can have them involuntarily Baker Acted and observed for 72 hours.
 This term is only used in Florida; other states usually refer to it as an involuntary psychiatric hold.
 Before proceeding, review the requirements for the Baker Act.
-You can speak to a psychologist or other mental health care professional, or review chapter 394 of the Florida statutes.
+You can speak to a psychologist or other mental health care professional.
+You can also review chapter 394 of the Florida statutes to see the current legal documentation regarding this provision.
 The Baker Act, named for its sponsor, is formally known as the Florida Mental Health Act.

 Keep an eye on your friend or family member.
 Try to get her help in the form of mental health counseling or medication.
 Even if she seems to be improving, watch her very carefully.
 Using the Baker Act is a last resort.